Also happens when someone mistakes a suit of Animated Armor for a person.

 - In the Rap News video on 2012, this is how Anonymous is represented: when the main speaker takes off their Guy Fawkes mask, nothing is underneath.note

 - Hexadecimal of Reboot.
 When Bob removes her mask in one episode, there's nothing there but a hole with a bright white light pouring out if it, and she nearly explodes, which would've taken all of Mainframe with her.
 This does open up a bit of Fridge Logic as to how she keeps changing masks all the time without this recurring, though...

 - An episode of He-Man and the Masters of the Universe (1983) featured such a villain.

 - On one episode of Jackie Chan Adventures, a villain created magic clones of the heroes, including El Toro Fuerte.
-Later, when the heroes accidentally removed his clone's mask, he was like this (however, this was more of a spell glitch than an intended/expected side effect).
+Later, when the heroes accidentally removed his clone's mask, the face comes off with it.
 The others turned out all like this, each wearing a Latex Perfection mask.

 - Slade of Teen Titans loves it.
-In "Masks", Robin defeats him and removes the mask, revealing the communicator screen and the self-destruct timer, since it was Actually A Sladebot.
-In the season four finale, his mask is knocked off, displaying bare skull with a single blazing eye, as by the time he was The Undead.
+In "Masks", Robin defeats him and removes the mask, revealing the communicator screen and the self-destruct timer, since it was actually a Sladebot.
+In the season four finale, Slade's mask is knocked off, displaying a bare skull with a single blazing eye, as by that time he was The Undead.
 He gets his human body restored later, but we don't get to see his normal face.